-A no-turn mattress is not a benefit, but a necessary requirement for most memory foam and foam based beds.
+A no turn mattress is not a benefit to you.
+It’s yet another marketing trick, such as inflated spring counts.
 Don’t be fooled into thinking it’s a feature it’s simply one of the drawbacks of these mattresses.
 We have written previously about the one-sided mattress problem which should be read in conjunction with this article.

 Why is it no turn?

 It is a no-turn mattress when it only has Comfort Layer fillings on one side.
 Rather than the traditional two-sided mattress.
 So when it wears out (usually twice as fast because it can’t be turned) you can’t turn the mattress over and use the other side.

 Also when the mattress settles over time, there is no way to even this out.
 To ensure the longest lifespan for a mattress you should always aim to turn your mattress each month to help reduce settlement.

 The sales pitch from one-sided mattress retailers makes you think this will save you effort.
 However, not being able to turn or rotate your mattress will simply reduce its lifespan dramatically.
 The real reason why mattresses are No-Turn is because of the construction method.

 With memory foam and boxed mattresses, they are built up in layers of foam from a firm reflex support foam to softer memory or hybrid foams.
 They can only be made one-sided as flipping them over would crush and damage the softer top foam layers as they don’t have the resilience of other fibres such as Natural upholstery.

 Our main issue is the fact that these one-sided mattresses cost the same as a two-sided alternative.

 What is a turnable mattress?